Types of Information Sources

 government.

-(free) books and articles for your research – and good research does include
+you need (free) books and articles for your research – and good research does

-information from a variety of sources – you’ll need to find/use them through
+include information from a variety of sources – you’ll typically need to find/use

 You